 - 1/4 tsp black pepper

 Heat olive oil in a pan over medium heat.

-Sauté onion and garlic until translucent.
+Saute onion and garlic until translucent and golden.